 It’s common for those who are dealing with substance use disorders to also experience a mental health condition at the same time.
 Professionals refer to this as dual diagnosis or co-occurring disorders.
 The combination of two or more complex diagnoses makes maintaining sobriety even more complicated.
-Trying to overcome a dual diagnosis on your own can be difficult.
-However, a quality rehab center can help you or your loved one make lasting changes through dual diagnosis treatment.
+Trying to overcome a dual diagnosis on your own without addiction treatment therapies can be difficult.
+However, a quality women’s addiction treatment center can help you or your loved one make lasting changes through dual diagnosis treatment.

 The Connection Between Addiction and Mental Health